SatyrFarm/SatyrFarm/README.md

 This means that menu item for Apple Juice you need to add 1 SF Apple Juice object to fill up the bar to 100% , and that when you select to consume the object it gives you the "Apple Juice (wear)" object.
 This object must be copy and must be   inside the SF Bar contents.
 IMPORTANT : After you edit the BARMENU notecard, you must reset scripts in the bar.

 - You can sell your excess harvested items to the Farm Seller truck to win game points if you connect it to your opensimworld.com account.
 Your current score (points) will be shown in your opensimworld profile.

+- For sims with  real or fake money systems, you can use the SF Farm Market Seller.
+There is a notecard inside where you set the prices.
+The first number between the '=' is  the price at which the object sells the items, and the second number is the price at which it buys them.

+NOTE : if you redistribute copies of the farm, please make sure the *contents* inside every item of the  farm are copy-able.
+I try my best to ensure that everything is copy, but i have noticed that sometimes permissions do not survive through hypergrid.

 To my knowledge all the farm objects and meshes are Freebies and I thank the makers for their work.

-LICENSE
+LICENSE:

-The farm scripts are free for reuse and remix for NON COMMERCIAL use under the CC-BY-NC-SA Creative Commons license.
-You are free to modify / create your own items, but please share.
+The farm scripts are licensed under the Creative Commons Attribution-NonCommercial (CC-BY-NC) 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+You are free to modify / create your own items for non-commercial reasons.

+THANKS to Carlwash Constantine and Ron Winterwolf for contributing to the project and testing.

 - Satyr